adikan2k/TeleCompass/TECHNICAL_DEMO_PLAYBOOK.md

 # 🧭 TeleCompass Technical Demo Playbook

-> Purpose: Equip a full-stack engineer (with limited AI/ML background) to understand, run, and confidently demonstrate TeleCompass end-to-end.

----

 ## 1. Executive Summary
 TeleCompass is an AI-assisted policy intelligence platform.
 It ingests telehealth policy PDFs, converts them into structured knowledge, and exposes interactive tools (Search, Q&A, Comparison, Dashboard) so compliance teams can quickly navigate state-level regulations.
 The system now relies on **Pinecone** as its vector database, greatly improving semantic search and Retrieval-Augmented Generation (RAG) performance.